nitish93350339/auto-annotated-portfolio/content/pages/projects/project-one.md

   type: ImageBlock
   url: /images/Screenshot (82).png
   altText: altText of the image
-  caption: Caption of the image
+  caption: LET DIVE INTO THIS BATCH
   elementId: ''
 ---